(c) Raja Sekhar Chimirala, some rights reserved (CC BY)

 What Temperature and Humidity Does the Mustard Greens Prefer?

-Brassica juncea grows best at temperatures between 0°F and 0°F. Mustard Greens prefers humidity levels of 0–0%.
+Brassica juncea grows best at temperatures between 60°F and 75°F. Mustard Greens prefers humidity levels of 50–70%.
+A pebble tray or humidifier helps maintain adequate moisture around the plant.

 Temperature